hashgraph/stablecoin-studio/web/README.md

 ### Metamask configuration

-In order to use metamask you must first configure it to interact with an Hedera [JSON-RPC relay node](https://docs.hedera.com/hedera/core-concepts/smart-contracts/json-rpc-relay) because Hedera consensus nodes are not JSON-RPC compatible.
+In order to use metamask you must first configure it to interact with a Hedera relay [JSON-RPC relay node](https://docs.hedera.com/hedera/core-concepts/smart-contracts/json-rpc-relay) because Hedera consensus nodes are not JSON-RPC compatible.

 Add a new network with the following information :
 - **Network Name**: HederaTestNet _(or any other name you wish)_